kenbot/kenbot.github.io/docs/_posts/2024-02-13-drop-the-brand-talk-about-the-mechanism.markdown

 Have you ever been stuck furiously debating a technical methodology, but you talk past each other, frustrated and unmoved?
 The solution is often surprisingly simple: ditch the brand names, and talk about how things work instead.

 ### The trouble with brand names
 Every popular methodology needs a name, or it would be impossible to talk about, or build a following.
 You can name OO, Agile, DDD, TDD, FP, DevOps or a hundred other popular ideas, which for most developers will instantly summon a bundle of concepts, impressions, and experiences.
-Much of this context will be relatively consistent, enabling even strangers to have productive, informed conversations.
+Much of this will be relatively consistent, so even strangers can have productive, informed conversations.
 Great!

 The trouble is, of course, when it isn't.
 These famous traditions were each founded in a few years or decades by a fairly small group of people, propelled by a solid shared vision.
 But when your creation escapes into the popular consciousness, it doesn't really belong to you anymore.
 Successful ideas have a life of their own!

-With hundreds, thousands, millions of adherents and critics, it's impossible to stop the name's meaning-as-used drifting like a flag in the sand.
-Beginners are drawn to the excitement of a new paradigm, perhaps enticed by a sense of novelty, or a fantasy of release from the friction and ennui of daily work.
+With hundreds, thousands, millions of adherents and critics, it's impossible to stop the name's meaning drifting, like a flag in sand.
+Beginners are drawn to the excitement of a new paradigm, perhaps enticed by a sense of novelty, or a fantasy of release from the friction of daily work.
 Weather-worn types might pick out the bits that are supported by their experience.
 Online types will be attracted by personality, debate and controversy.
 People with something to sell will find some aspects more marketable than others.
-At some point, the memetic nuggets jostling under the umbrella become so inconsistent that the risk of deeply unproductive discussion can't be ignored.
+At some point, the memetic nuggets jostling under the umbrella become so inconsistent that the risk of major misunderstandings can't be ignored.

 ### Can't people just use the name for the REAL thing?